Jillian Schwartz: Early life and college

 Born in Evanston, Illinois, and Jewish, she was raised in Lake Forest.
 She wanted to take up pole vaulting at Lake Forest High School, but was not allowed as the girl's pole vault was not permitted in Illinois until 1997.
 She moved to Arkansas in order to train in the discipline.
 Schwartz attended Duke University and became the first woman to win an Eastern College Athletic Conference title for the Duke Blue Devils in 1999.
-The following year she won the Atlantic Coast Conference pole vault title and came third at the NCAA Outdoor Track and Field Championship.
+The following year she won the Atlantic Coast Conference (ACC) pole vault title and came third at the NCAA Outdoor Track and Field Championship.
 She attended the United States Olympic Trials for the first time in 2000, but failed to register a height.
 In her final year at Duke, in 2001, she set university records of 4.10 m indoors and 4.32 m outdoors, as well as winning the ACC outdoor and indoor titles.
 She claimed second place at the NCAA Outdoors and signed with Nike that summer, deciding to turn professional.